-3. Investments in Debt Securities
+3. Investments in Debt Securities & Brokered Certificates of Deposits

 In accordance with the Fair Value Measurements of FASB Accounting Standards Codification (ASC) 820-10, assets and liabilities are grouped in three levels, based on the markets in which the assets and liabilities are traded and the reliability of the assumptions used to determine fair value.